 Loan Forgiveness and Forbearance

 If you work for a nonprofit or government organization, you could be eligible to have your remaining loans forgiven after 10 years.

 - Public libraries

 - Public interest law

 Forbearance is an option you should avoid at all costs.
 In the event you are unable to make your scheduled loan payments, but don’t qualify for a deferment, you may be granted a forbearance.
 Forbearance allows you to stop making payments or reduce your monthly payment for up to 12 months.
 Keep in mind that interest will continue to accrue on your subsidized and unsubsidized loans.

-If you’ve followed my writings you already know the answer to that question.
-Co-signing for a loan, any loan, is a bad idea.
-It’s really no different than you taking out the loan on your own, as the lender sees you as just as liable as the other co-signer.
-You’ve just become what’s referred to as a co-obligor and there’s nothing you can do to get yourself off the hook except pay back the loan, in full.
+Cosigning for a loan, any loan, can be a bad idea.
+It’s really no different than you taking out the loan on your own, as the lender sees you as just as liable as the other cosigner.
+You’ve just become what’s referred to as a co-obligor and there’s typically nothing you can do to get yourself off the hook except pay back the loan, in full.

 According to a story on the CNNMoney website, “As many as three out of four co-signers are called upon to repay loans that have gone into default, according to the Federal Trade Commission.”
 This makes co-signing a very risky proposition.
 It pays to understand the responsibilities and potential financial and credit risks you’re taking on when you co-sign for a student loan.
 Below are five things to consider before you co-sign on a student loan.

 Part of your consideration regarding whether to co-sign for a student loan should include a discussion and agreement around plans for loan repayment, including when you as the co-signor will be “released” from your responsibility.
 (Student loan terms vary, but some private lenders allow a co-signor to be removed from a loan after a stated number of consecutive payments are made).